 China’s Xi to meet Biden: What’s the agenda, will Gaza war be discussed?

+China’s Xi to meet Biden in San Francisco: What’s on the agenda?

-Security and trade to dominate the agenda of the first meeting between President Biden and China’s Xi in six years.
+Security and trade to dominate the agenda of the meeting between President Biden and China’s Xi on the sidelines of APEC Summit.

 US President Joe Biden is set to meet his Chinese counterpart Xi Jinping on Wednesday on the sidelines of the Asia-Pacific Economic Cooperation (APEC) conference in San Francisco, with security and trade expected to dominate the agenda.